 Richard Bertinet’s Cookery School

-- French-British cook Richard Bertinet is one of the top chefs in the foodie world!
+- French-British cook Richard Bertinet is one of the top chefs in the foodie world

 - This BBC Food Champion of the Year winner offers hands-on cooking classes

 - You can’t visit Bath and not taste a delicious Bath bun!

 - There are various legends about how this bun came to be in Bath

 - Sally Lunn’s Eating House is the best place to sample these local gems!

-Sally Lunn was a Huguenot refugee who arrived in Bath in the 17th century and found work in a local bakery.
+Sally Lunn was a Huguenot refugee who arrived in Bath in the 17th century, and found work in a local bakery.
 According to one legend, it was she who invented the sweet bun that’s so popular today!

 Whether that’s true or not, Sally Lunn’s Eating House is a classic Bath establishment.
-Between tasting different bun flavors, pop into the back of the shop to see the original kitchen Sally baked in!
+Between tasting different bun flavours, pop into the back of the shop to see the original kitchen Sally baked in!

 Paxton & Whitfield

 - Brie, Gorgonzola, Muenster… you name your cheese, Paxton & Whitman have it

-Bath may seem refined but it’s also not afraid to work up a sweat!
-With fun fitness activities in the city center and an abundance of countryside exercise, there’s no need to drop your heart rate in the city!
+Bath may seem refined, but it’s also not afraid to work up a sweat!
+With fun fitness activities in the city centre and an abundance of countryside exercise, there’s no need to drop your heart rate in the city!

 Canoeing and Rowing on the Kennet and Avon Canal

-- The Kennet and Avon Canal runs through Bath and is popular for exercise!
+- The Kennet and Avon Canal runs through Bath, and is popular for exercise

-- Hire a rowing boat or a canoe to enjoy the scenic waterway!
+- Hire a rowing boat or a canoe to enjoy the scenic waterway

 Bath Boating Station serves as a hiring station for canoes, skiffs and traditional punts.
 Punting involves paddling a wooden boat with a long stick.
-It was very important to the development of the British countryside as it was how goods were transported between towns.
+It was very important to the development of the British countryside, as it was how goods were transported between towns.

-Catch a Soccer Match at Twerton Park
+Catch a Football Match at Twerton Park

 - Adult tickets are $16 USD.

 There’s an old joke that despite having invented many of the world’s most popular sports, the English are awful at them!
-Whether that’s true or not is up for debate but what is sure is that locals are great sports fans!
+Whether that’s true or not is up for debate, but what is sure, is that locals are great sports fans.
 You can see this spirit come to life during a match at Twerton Park!

-Bath’s Rugby team on the other hand, is significantly more successful playing in the English Rugby Premier League
+Bath’s Rugby team on the other hand, is significantly more successful playing in the English Rugby Premier League – and a TBB fave.

 Bath Sports and Leisure Center

-- From swimming to a 30-minute aerobics class, there’s plenty to choose from!
+- From swimming to a 30-minute aerobics class, there’s plenty to choose from

-The Theater Royal
+The Theatre Royal

-- It has a vibrant program of plays, concerts, dances and operas.
+- It has a vibrant program of plays, concerts, dances and operas

 Bath Music Concerts

-- Bath has a long musical history and numerous elegant concert venues to show for it!
+- Bath has a long musical history, and numerous elegant concert venues to show for it

-- Bath is home to a number of dedicated musical companies, such as the Bath Philharmonia!
+- Bath is home to a number of dedicated musical companies, such as the Bath Philharmonia

-Joining Bath’s lively musical community at an evening of music is the perfect activity for music lovers in Bath!
-The Michael Tippett Center is the only purpose-built concert hall with incredible acoustics and a busy program of concerts.
+Joining Bath’s lively musical community for an evening of music is the perfect activity.
+The Michael Tippett Centre is the only purpose-built concert hall with incredible acoustics and a busy program of concerts.

-- For live music in a restaurant setting, nothing beats the Green Park Brasserie!
+- For live music in a restaurant setting, nothing beats the Green Park Brasserie

-- It has an extensive list of jazz, soul, funk and swing performers!
+- It has an extensive list of jazz, soul, funk and swing performers

-- It has a lively evening feel, perfect for a night out with friends or family.
+- It has a lively evening feel, perfect for a night out with friends or family

 10 Other Awesome Things to do in Bath This Weekend